Dev7Eng4/hooks/src/interview/hooks.md

 - trong setCount react có 1 hàm để xử lý re-render component nên ko thể update state directly
 - before react 18, react will batch (gộp re-render khi update nhiều state) khi handle event
 - from react 18, batching í enabled for all updates by default

+# UseMemo and UseCallback

+- useMemo: memoized value returned by the passed function (should use when function calculate heavy -> prevent function recalculate)
+- useCallback: memoized callback function
+- the passed function in useCallback can receive parameters but useMemo cann't
+- use with React.memo to prevent child component re-render when props (is reference type) not change

+#